praisetompane/0_theory_of_computation/README.md

 # (WIP) 0_theory_of_computation
-unpack the theoricatical foundations of computation.
+An attempt unpack the theoricatical foundations of computation.
+**Disclaimer: This is an ongoing and incomplete project to unpack these concepts.

 ## Turing Machine:
     An abstraction of what it means to compute.